-Ultimately that means we will need your support and partnership to implement this vision of the future military.
-I understand how tough these issues can be, and that this is the beginning and not the end of this process.
-Make no mistake: the savings we are proposing will impact all 50 states.
-But it was this Congress that mandated, on a bi-partisan basis, that we reduce the defense budget, and we need your partnership to do this in a manner that preserves the strongest military in the world.
+I know that this Committee does not want to hollow out the force.
+Therefore, I would strongly urge the Congress to work with us to reach a consensus about our defense priorities, recognizing your concerns.
+Obviously, our job is to responsibly respond to what this Congress mandated, on a bi-partisan basis, with regard to reducing the defense budget.
+We need your partnership to do this in a manner that preserves the strongest military in the world.
 This will be a test of whether reducing the deficit is about talk or action.

-My hope is that now that we see the sacrifice involved in reducing the defense budget by almost half a trillion dollars, Congress will be convinced of its important responsibility to make sure that we avoid sequestration.
-That would be a doubling of the cuts, another roughly \$500 billion in additional cuts that would be required to take place through a meat-axe approach, and that we are convinced would hollow out the force and inflict severe damage on our national defense.
+Now that we have seen the sacrifice involved in reducing the defense budget by almost half a trillion dollars, I want to remind Congress of its important responsibility to make sure that we avoid sequestration.
+That would be a doubling of the cuts, another roughly \$500 billion in additional cuts that would be required to take place through a meat-axe approach, and that we are convinced could hollow out the force and inflict severe damage on our national defense.
+All of us recognize that sequester would be entirely unacceptable, and both sides and both chambers in Congress must work urgently to find a compromise that will allow us to head off this disaster.